pixsil/vueform/README.md

 ### Data transformation

 The form automatically filters undefined and null values.
-Data objects will be converted to date stings (without any timezone issues)
+Date objects will be converted to date stings.
+This is done without converting with ISO timestamps to prevent timezone issues

 ### Populate after request